MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Remove-CMDevice.md

 ```

 ## DESCRIPTION
-The **Remove-CMDevice** cmdlet removes one or more Microsoft System Center Configuration Manager client devices.
+The **Remove-CMDevice** cmdlet removes one or more Configuration Manager client devices.
 Do not remove a client if you want to uninstall the client or remove it from a collection.

 > [!NOTE]